 Introduction

 With FME, reading from a database is comparable to reading from a file-based dataset.
 Various FME parameters exist to provide control when reading a spatial database.
-These parameters can control the Reader (Database) and the Feature Types (Tables), to improve the performance of database reading.
-When reading from a database, frequently not every feature in every table is required, the fewer features that are read from the database, the quicker the read will be, the less system resources are used, and the faster the overall translation will be.
+These parameters can control the Reader (Database) and the Feature Types (Tables) to improve database reading performance.
+When reading from a database, not every feature in every table is required; the fewer features that are read from the database, the quicker the read will be, the less system resources will be used, and the faster the overall translation will be.

 The following may improve Microsoft SQL Server database reading performance: